venkatpx/dcos-docs/1.9/administration/logging/index.md

 DC/OS cluster nodes generate logs that contain diagnostic and status information for DC/OS core components and DC/OS services.

-The logging component provides an HTTP API (`/system/v1/logs/`) which exposes the Mesos system logs.
+The logging component provides an HTTP API (`/system/v1/logs/`) which exposes the system logs.

 ## Service and Task Logs